 Archive 250,000 words -

-On the second paper, list settings such as 221B, hospital, pall mall, cemetery, on a boat, at night, at a train station, etc. You can come up with tons of these if you name cities, seasons, modes of transportation, geographical features, and buildings.
-Again, cut them, put them in the bag, and label it settings.
+Fold the second paper and in each seciton write a setting like cemetery, on a boat, at night, at a train station, etc. You can come up with tons of these if you name cities, seasons, modes of transportation, geographical features, and buildings.
+Again, cut them out, put them in the container, and label it settings.

 If you had killed Watson you would not have gotten out of this room alive. -Sherlock Holmes, The Adventure of the Three Garridebs.